himanshugiripunje/Important-Projects/Theorotical-concepts.md

 ##why time of booting is very faster in AMI than booting time of our Computers.
 - Ami Consist preconfigured kernal id and other ram id
-- it is a copy of original AMI.
+- time depends on number of factors= size of ami, how recently you have launched that AMI.
-- that why it is very fast.
+- images launch for first time will take longer to boot.

 ##what is snapshot?
 - a snapshot refers to a copy or image of a system, disk, file system, or virtual machine at a specific point in time.